sundas586/Feature-Engineering/README.md

 ## 5_ K-Means Clustering

-Unsupervised algorithms don't make use of a target, instead their purpose is to learn some property of the data, and in order to understand the underline structure of our data set, we divide data into clusters to make predictions out of it.<br/>
+Unsupervised algorithms don't make use of a target, instead their purpose is to learn some property of the data, and in order to understand the underline structure of After dividing our dataset in two clustersour data set, we divide data into clusters to make predictions out of it.<br/>
 Clustering simply means the assigning of data points to groups based upon how similar the points are to each other